yuzzfeng/hugo-theme-console/content/about/index.md

 title = "About"
 +++

-Dr.-Ing.
-Yu Feng is currently a Lecturer / Postdoctoral Researcher in Geoinformatics and Cartography at the Technical University of Munich (TUM).
-Previously, he worked and finished his PhD with distinction at the Institute of Cartography and Geoinformatics (ikg), Leibniz University Hannover.
-His research interests include:
+I am currently a Lecturer / Postdoctoral Researcher in Geoinformatics and Cartography at the Technical University of Munich (TUM) since 2022.
+Previously, I worked as a research associate at the Institute of Cartography and Geoinformatics (ikg), Leibniz University Hannover, and finished my PhD with distinction in 2021.

+My research interests include:

 * Geospatial artificial intelligence (GeoAI) and question answering
 * Volunteered Geographic Information (VGI) - social media for disaster monitoring